-- Provides \$33 million to reimburse local jurisdictions for Vehicle License Fee revenue shortfalls in Mono, Alpine, and San Mateo Counties. - Adopts a May Revision Proposal to provide Sonoma County with \$632,000 one-time to backfill property tax losses due to the 2019 Kincade wildfire.
+- Provides \$33 million to reimburse local jurisdictions for Vehicle License Fee revenue shortfalls. - Adopts a May Revision Proposal to provide Sonoma County with \$632,000 one-time to backfill property tax losses due to the 2019 Kincade wildfire.

 Office of Planning and Research